Viagra is an effective medication for treating Erectile Dysfunction (ED) in men or AMAB.

 Priapism

-Priapism is an erection that lasts for 4 hours or more.
-It is sometimes painful.
+Priapism is a condition of painful erection that lasts for 4 hours or more.

 Like other ED pills, Viagra may also cause Priapism in rare cases.